scmcqueen/personal-website/documents/design-journey.md

 > Emotion is a big part of design.
 What emotions where you thinking about or trying to convey in your designs?

-My blue/grey dsign is trying to evoke the feeling of being calm, organized, and professional.
+My blue/grey design is trying to evoke the feeling of being calm, organized, and professional.

 My colorful design is attempting to evoke the feelings of being boldness, excitement, and organized.